Every employer, no matter how small, faces the specter of being sued by a past, present or prospective employee at some time.

 Keep in mind, the above are just penalties and do not include defense costs, which can exceed $100,000 per claim for employers.

 For these reasons and more, employment practices liability insurance is crucial for any employer.
-The risks of being sued by an employee for discrimination or harassment have increased substantially, particularly now in the #MeToo era.
+The risks of being sued by an employee for discrimination or an unsafe work environment have increased substantially, particularly due to COVID-19.

 Employers need EPLI coverage because comprehensive general liability policies and workers’ comp policies exclude employment-related claims.